DukeLearningInnovation/duke-sakai-skins/README.md

 * `dist` contains compiled versions of `src` ready for sending to Longsight
 * `src` contains the source files for the skins.
 Edit here.

-All skins except `duke-extend` are based off the `duke-default` skin which is why there are only two folders in `src`.
+All skins except `duke-extend` are currently based off the `duke-default` skin which is why there are only two folders in `src`.

 ## Scripts